 La Rosière ski area

 At the same altitude as Val d’Isère, La Rosière has very good snow record and of 160 km of pisted runs, it shares its Espace San Bernardo ski area with La Thuile in Italy.
 Both the French and Italian sides of the slopes suit beginners and intermediates best.
 For beginners the slopes are right next to the village with wide expanse of easy slopes for learning on.
 Advanced skiers have a choice of more than 15 black runs.
-The ski area’s link to Italy adds to its attraction because of the contrasting cultures of the two countries and the cheaper and dare we say better restaurant prices on the Italian side.
-The skiing on the La Thuile side is certainly worth the expedition with wealth of great intermediate pistes.
+The ski area’s link to Italy adds to its attraction because of the contrasting cultures of the two countries and the cheaper and dare we say better restaurants on the Italian side.
+The skiing on the La Thuile side is certainly worth the expedition with a wealth of great intermediate pistes.

 Après ski in La Rosière

 Among the half a dozen lively bar-restaurants, Le Petit Danois has a Scandinavian theme, Moo Bar in Les Eucherts is the place to go for late night dancing.
 The Igloo Village at the bottom of the Plan du Repos chairlift is fun and Le Mckinley at the base of the slopes also has music, as well as a cocktail lounge.

 The ski domain has over a dozen mountain restaurants and some wonderful places to eat on the slopes above la Thuile, for authentic Italian cucina, the village of La Thuile is recommended.